 I expect to see the first Barn Swallows sometime around the end of March to the beginning of April, I can’t wait!

-Don’t get me wrong, I love winter and the birds the cold weather brings but I am also looking forward to the birds I see in spring and summer and Swallows are amongst them.
+Don’t get me wrong, I love winter and the birds the cold weather brings but I am also looking forward to the birds I see in spring and summer and swallows are among them.
+I know that I enjoyed photographing this Bear River National Wildlife Refuge Barn Swallow and the results of my efforts.